 Rough sleeping is one of the most visible types of homelessness.
 Rough sleeping includes sleeping outside or in places that aren't designed for people to live in, including cars, doorways and abandoned buildings.

 We think that it is possible to end rough sleeping.
-To do this there needs to be a commitment from governments across Britain to develop a strategy to tackle rough sleeping.
 All public services have their role to play in preventing people from ending up on the streets.
 This includes health services and the criminal justice system.

 Our research into the scale and experience of rough sleeping including enforcement interventions.

-Estimated number of people sleeping rough in 2016 on a single night in Autumn across England
+Estimated number of people sleeping rough in 2022 on a single night in Autumn across England.

 The UK Government is trying to pass new laws that will criminalise rough sleeping on the streets with a fine up to £2,500 or even prison.
 The Bill aims to punish so-called ‘nuisance’ rough sleeping.
 People could be considered a nuisance if they ‘appear to have slept rough’, are ‘intending to sleep rough’ or if they have an ‘excessive smell’.
 This is appalling.
 It is dehumanising and unacceptable.